Harishanan/Machine-Learning-HPC-/README.md

 1. **sbatch**: Employed to submit batch jobs, allowing users to send job requests to the SLURM scheduler.
 Job parameters and requirements are defined within a job script, and SLURM schedules and executes the job accordingly.

-## 8. Performance Evaluation:
-***Develop a strategy for evaluating HPC system performance.***

 2. **salloc**: Facilitates interactive resource allocation, enabling users to acquire compute resources in real-time.
 Once resources are allocated, users can execute commands within this dedicated resource environment.

 3. **srun**: Used to execute parallel tasks within allocated resource environments, whether obtained interactively through `salloc` or as part of a batch job submitted with `sbatch`.
 It manages the execution of parallel tasks across specified nodes.

-## 9. Software and OS Maintenance:
-***Implement a system for updating software and the operating system using cron and Git. • Reflect on the importance of software and OS maintenance in an HPC environment.***

 4. **squeue**: Utilized for monitoring the status of jobs in the SLURM job queue, providing details such as job ID, user, status, and resource utilization.
 This allows users to monitor job progress and identify queued or running jobs.

 5. **scancel**: Enables users to terminate running or queued jobs within the SLURM job queue by specifying the job ID(s) of the targeted jobs to be canceled.